jiamliu/express_restaurant_menu/README.md

 # Introduction

-This is a back end server that renders data for a mock restaurant, detailing different types of appetizers, entree, desserts, and drinks with JSON objects of the restaurant's food offerings.
+This is a back end server that renders data for a mock restaurant, detailing different types of appetizers, entrees, desserts, and drinks with JSON objects of the restaurant's food offerings.

 # What are included